-Kansai being a really rich region in terms of culture, architecture and landscape, as well as being home to the most vibrant cities Japan has to offer, it is no wonder a lot of travelers go through its International Airport (KIX), making it one of the top busiest Airport in Japan, and even Asia.
+Kansai is a really rich region in terms of culture, architecture, and landscape, as well as being home to the most vibrant cities Japan has to offer.
+It is no wonder a lot of travelers go through its International Airport (KIX), making it one of the busiest airports in Japan and even Asia.

-This Article is for whoever going to or interested in Kansai and its main cities (Osaka, Kyoto, Nara, Kobe…), for the ones who prefer Tokyo you can check out our Complete guide to Narita Airport or our Complete guide to Haneda Airport.
+This Article is for whoever is going to or is interested in Kansai and its main cities (Osaka, Kyoto, Nara, Kobe…).
+For those who prefer Tokyo, you can check out our Complete guide to Narita Airport or our Complete guide to Haneda Airport.

-Kansai being more rural than Kanto we bet you are confused and have a lot of questions regarding the area and the best ways to spend a smooth, stress-free time here starting right from Kansai International Airport.
+Kansai is a more rural region than Kanto.
+We bet you are confused and have many questions about the area and the best ways to spend a smooth, stress-free time here, starting from Kansai International Airport.

 You might be wondering: